Table of Contents

 • Choosing a legal structure for your business

-• Registering for federal, state and local taxes
+• Registering for federal, state, and local taxes

 • Getting any necessary business licenses or permits

-If your goal is to get certified as a minority- or woman-owned businesses, it can be smart to keep the qualifications listed above in mind as you plan, structure, and get your business off the ground.
+If your goal is to get certified as a minority- or woman-owned business, it can be smart to keep the qualifications listed above in mind as you plan, structure, and get your business off the ground.
 If you’re looking for capital for your new venture, you may also want to explore small business loans for startups.

 When you’re ready to apply for certification, these steps can help you navigate the process.